 - Peripheral neuropathy (damage to the nerves that control sensation and touch).
 Peripheral neuropathy results in poor sensation in your extremities, increasing your likelihood of having foot problems.

-- Alcohol dependence.
+- Alcohol use disorder.
 Long-term heavy drinking can cause numbness and tingling in your hands and feet.

 How do problems start?

 Because foot disease in diabetes usually begins with neuropathy, your first step in preventing foot problems should be addressing problems with your nerves.
 Neuropathy causes problems in your feet by disrupting your nerves, both reducing your sensation of pain and causing problems with the way you walk.
 Such problems can damage your feet in the following ways: